 See how to install and set up the PyLint code linter tool.
 You'll learn why you should use code linters like PyLint, Flake8, PyFlakes, or other static analysis tools—and how they can help you write cleaner and more Pythonic code.

 Python Type Checking

+In this course, you'll look at Python type checking.
 Traditionally, types have been handled by the Python interpreter in a flexible but implicit way.
 Recent versions of Python allow you to specify explicit type hints that can be used by different tools to help you develop your code more efficiently.